 IELTS 7.0 overall, with no less than 6.5 in any component

 The MSc in Clinical Dentistry (Dental Public Health) offers you the opportunity to enhance professional, clinical and academic knowledge alongside others from multi-disciplinary backgrounds around the world.

 The programme can equip you with the understanding and skills to manage the competing demands, resource implications and expectations inherent in providing a 21st century public dental service.
 It will suit dental professionals or public health professionals who want to grow their knowledge, skills and commitment to develop equitable and fair dental health services.
 It includes tutors from outside the university environment and with specialist knowledge and experience in oral health protection and the management of dental services locally.
-The programme leader is Professor Gail Douglas.

 The School has some of the most up-to-date facilities in the country and an excellent health sciences library.
 The dental hospital provides outstanding facilities for education and patient care.Back to top